dpeldo/Heralding-Frontend/README.md

 > CREATE EVENT make_14_day_username_list ON SCHEDULE EVERY 30 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct username from authentications where timestamp between subdate(curdate(), 14) and curdate() order by username INTO OUTFILE '/var/lib/mysql-files/14-day-username-list.txt' LINES TERMINATED BY '\r\n';

 At this point, after the server has been running for 5 minutes, you should have new blacklists available at http://127.0.0.1:8181/Public/blacklist.txt.
-Be sure to add IP addresses to your whitelist if your edge firewall is configured to block ip addresses with the new blacklist file.
+Be sure to add IP addresses to your whitelist if your edge firewall is configured to block ip addresses with the new blacklist files.
 If your edge firewall is using the new blacklist, anyone that tries to establish a connection on an open port (other than 8181) will be added to this new blacklist text file after no more than 5 minutes.